 Sign of excess: Iron uptake blocked.

-Sources: Manure, rock powders, copper sulfate (use with care), neutral copper, composted dandelions, grass clippings, sawdust.
+Sources: Manure, rock powders, copper sulfate (use with care), neutral copper, composted dandelions, grass clippings, and sawdust.

 9. Iron (Fe)